hydro-project/hydroplane/docs/secrets.rst

 Hydroplane Secrets
 ------------------

 Hydroplane secrets are stored in a **secret store**.
-Hydroplane needs access to this secret store in order to retrieve enough credentials to authenticate with the runtime.
+Most of Hydroplane's runtimes need access to this secret store in order to retrieve enough credentials to authenticate with the runtime.
+For runtimes like ``docker`` that don't require any secrets, the ``none`` secret store can be used.

 .. autopydantic_model:: hydroplane.models.secret.HydroplaneSecret